 About this guide

-This is your go-to document to learn about submitting an application to present at the Mason Graduate Interdisciplinary Conference in March 2022.
+This is your go-to document to learn about submitting an application to present at the Mason Graduate Interdisciplinary Conference.
 It includes tips, guidelines, and abstract criteria.

 What the Call for Proposals Form Will Ask You For: